 An MDI-QKD session was realized in a deployed link of about 25km, resulting in a positive key rate with up to about 45dB of link loss, when the quantum signal (@$1310$nm) was multiplexed with classical telecommunications signals at 10 Gb/s (@ $1550$ nm) and 10Mb/s ($\sim 1510$ nm)~\cite{Berrevoets2022}.
 Recently, a quantum link sending one O-band photon of an entangled pair through 47km of fiber with 18dBm of classical signal (C-band) was demonstrated~\cite{Thomas2023}, also showing improved performance for wavelengths less than 1300nm.
 A similar setup was recently used for quantum teleportation coexistent with classical communications~\cite{Thomas2024}.
-Despite the difficulties due to Raman noise, wavelength-division multiplexing (WDM) has been used to implement QKD in C-band channels coexisting with 100Gb/s the encrypted classical channel (C-band) in a metrolpolitan network~\cite{Dynes2019}.
+Despite the difficulties due to Raman noise, wavelength-division multiplexing (WDM) has been used to implement QKD in C-band channels coexisting with 100Gb/s the encrypted classical channel (C-band) in a metropolitan network~\cite{Dynes2019}.
 A possible way to minimize Raman noise is to use hollow-core fiber, which also reduces noise arising from nonlinear effects.
 Noise reduction of roughly 35dBm compared to standard SMF28 fiber has been observed in QKD trials~\cite{Honz2023}.